Physical Models of Embryonic Epithelial Healing: Physical models

 Collective motion in cells may be driven by several factors, one of them being chemical gradients, in a process described as chemotaxis.
 Chemical signaling during chemotaxis is usually modeled by linking extracellular chemical gradients to intracellular signaling pathways that steer cell motion.
 Cells can produce their own chemoattractants and degrade them to create local gradients, resulting in cell aggregation and self-organized clusters.
 Meanwhile, the self-generated chemical gradients enable long-range coordination of cell movements by linking local chemoattractant production to global migration dynamics \cite{tweedy2016, proverbio2024, paspunurwar2024}.
 Hybrid models, commonly applied in cancer invasion studies, also provide insight into embryonic healing, bridging tissue-scale interactions, and cellular microenvironments.
 One of the challenges in modeling tissue mechanics is extending theories developed in 2D to three-dimensional contexts.
 This is especially relevant when scaling models from individual cells to full tissue behavior and from in vitro settings to in vivo conditions \cite{alert2020, gomezgalvez2021}.
-Our review mainly address results for models in 2D, however there are experimental observations which show 3D models may be more accurate to address apico-basal polarity's role during healing \cite{lim2024forced}.
+Our review mainly address results for models in 2D, however there are experimental observations which show 3D models may be more accurate to address apico-basal polarity's role during healing. { A clear example of this limitation is for cell-ECM junctions, which occur at the basal surface, and can result in out-of-plane deformations.
+Most of the considered models incorporate ECM through effective interactions.
+Additionally, effects of cells layers below are not considered, which fails to capture non-canonical closure mechanisms} \cite{davidson2002embryonic,lim2024forced}.